MohammadKani/awesome-chatgpt-prompts/README.md

 > creating impactful charts from atmospheric CO2 levels collected from research
 > cruises around the world."

-## Act as a Car Navigation System
+## به عنوان یک Car Navigation System

 Contributed by: [@devisasari](https://github.com/devisasari)

-> I want you to act as a car navigation system.
+> I want you to به عنوان یک car navigation system.
 You will develop algorithms for
 > calculating the best routes from one location to another, be able to provide
 > detailed updates on traffic conditions, account for construction detours and
 > other delays, utilize mapping technology such as Google Maps or Apple Maps in